Doctoral Candidate, Graduate TA, Math Lead TA

 - In April 2012 I gave a talk in the Algebraic Lie Theory seminar here at CU about Partition Algebras and the Symmetric Group.
 You can view the beamer slides here.

-- I wrote my senior thesis at Reed on the connections between dimer covers and sandpile groups.
+- I wrote an undergraduate thesis at Reed on the connections between dimer covers and sandpile groups.
 My thesis advisor was David Perkinson; here's his sandpile page.
 I also gave a talk on this topic in the Slow Pitch colloquium at CU in November 2011.

-- At the Willamette Valley Consortium REU-RET 2009, I worked with Jason Xu (University of Arizona) on solving variations on the combinatorial game Odd Wins.
+- At the Willamette Valley Consortium REU-RET 2009, I worked with Jason Xu on solving variations on the combinatorial game Odd Wins.
 Our advisor was Hans Nordstrom.
 I gave a short talk about our work with Odd Wins in the Reed Mathematics colloquium in Spring 2010.